PolecatBytes/JungleSwingPublic/privacy_policy.md

 **Information Collection and Use**

 For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to Advertising ID.
-The information that we request will be retained by us and used as described in this privacy policy.
+The information that we request will be not be retained by us and only used as described in this privacy policy.

 The app does use third-party services that may collect information used to identify you.
+We might transfer the data collected to these third party providers.

 Link to the privacy policy of third-party service providers used by the app